CHINESE NEW YEAR JANUARY 2020 PACKAGES

 - Harmony between people

 Tri Hita Karana promotes harmony among humans through tolerance, cooperation, mutual respect and compassion.
 Harmony with God is manifested in various rituals and offerings called Yadnya.
-Harmony and harmony with the environment in the form of efforts to preserve nature and maintain environmental sustainability and balance.
+Harmony and harmony with the environment in the form of efforts to preserve nature and maintain environmental sustainability and balance, as a part of sustainable ecotourism.

-We are pleased to welcoming guests to join for free the Balinese cake making demonstration, located at our Sunset Bar, everyday* start from 04.00 pm to 06.00 pm.
-Enjoy the distinctive taste while seeing a spectacular sunset view from our famous common area.
+We are pleased to welcoming guests to join for free the making Balinese cake demonstration, at our Sunset Bar, everyday* start from 04.00 pm to 06.00 pm.
+Enjoy the distinctive taste while seeing a spectacular sunset view from our famous area.